 - Marangu Route offers accommodation in huts.

-- Machame Route – most popular Kilimanjaro route
+- Machame Route – the most popular Kilimanjaro route

 - Rongai Route – the easiest Kilimanjaro route